SeekAI-786/Laptop_Price_Predictor/README.md

 Laptop Price Predictor

-A machine learning-powered web application that predicts laptop prices based on key specifications such as brand, RAM, processor type, screen resolution, and more.
-Built with Python, trained on real-world data, and deployed using Streamlit.
+A machine learning-powered web application that predicts laptop prices based on specifications like brand, RAM, processor type, screen resolution, and more.
+Built with Python and deployed using Streamlit, it delivers real-time price predictions based on user inputs.

-Features:
+Features

-Predicts laptop prices based on user input
+Predicts laptop prices based on various specs

-Interactive UI using Streamlit
+Interactive UI with Streamlit

-End-to-end pipeline with data preprocessing, model training, and deployment
+Trained regression model using real-world data

-Supports features like:
+Handles features like:

-Brand and type
+Laptop brand and type

 RAM size